-- Provide advice that supports the development of a sustainable elephant sanctuary, that will provide positive welfare and whole of life care to all its captive elephants.
+- The development of a sustainable elephant facility that will provide positive welfare and whole of life care to the captive population of elephants.

-- Support programmes that introduce sustainable approaches to the protection of wild elephants in Vietnam.
+- A programme that introduce effective approaches to the protection of wild elephants in Vietnam